Ellenbogen History, Family Crest & Coats of Arms

 The surname Ellenbogen was first found in Swabia, where in medieval times the Ellenbach family was closely associated with important social and political advancements of the region's feudal society.
 The origins of the name make it likely that several branches of the Ellenbogen family emerged independently in different regions during the Middle Ages.
 The first known bearer of the name was Ulrich Ellinson, who was recorded in documents dated 1276.
 The young Ellenbogen family was instrumental during this early period, playing a major role in the development of medieval German society.

-Important Dates for the Ellenbogen family
+Early History of the Ellenbogen family

 This web page shows only a small excerpt of our Ellenbogen research.
 Another 95 words (7 lines of text) covering the years 1695, 1812, 1835, and 1887 are included under the topic Early Ellenbogen History in all our PDF Extended History products and printed products wherever possible.